mirror/chromium/testing/libfuzzer/reference.md

 ### UBSan

-By default, UBSan does not crash when undefined behavior is detected.
+By default UBSan doesn't crash once undefined behavior has been detected.
-To make it crash, the following option needs to be set in environment:
+To make it crash the following additional option should be provided:
 ```bash
 UBSAN_OPTIONS=halt_on_error=1 ./fuzzer <corpus_directory_or_single_testcase_path>

 ```
-Other useful options are (also used by ClusterFuzz):
+Other useful options (used by ClusterFuzz) are:
 ```bash
 UBSAN_OPTIONS=symbolize=1:halt_on_error=1:print_stacktrace=1 ./fuzzer <corpus_directory_or_single_testcase_path>
 ```